 A mid-table finish saw Clyde complete a confident season in League football and the table shows watching Clyde would guarantee goals at both ends.

 The League expanded to encompass Division 2 in 1893-94 and following a poor season Clyde were in it, but thankfully only for one season.
-Professionalism had been adopted after a fierce debate and the path of modern football was set.
-Clyde's seven League seasons up until 1898 were largely mediocre but a Glasgow Cup final was reached in 1892.
+Professionalism was also adopted in 1893 after a fierce debate and the path of modern football was set.
+Clyde’s seven League seasons up until 1898 were largely mediocre but a Glasgow Cup final was reached in 1892.
 Celtic were the opponents and hammered Clyde 7-1.